 3. Demonstrate your desire to listen

 Silver line lies between being annoying feedback seeker and demonstrating your customer care.
-Don't be too persuasive, but instead try to create environment where customers are welcomed for direct conversation with you.
+Don’t be over persuasive, but instead try to create environment where customers are welcomed for direct conversation with you.
 Make it easy for customers to be heard by your team.

 AnnounceKit is a perfect tool that serves this purpose.
 Every time you release a new update or feature you can immediately collect feedback and understand how customers feel about the news.
 Not only it doesn’t require them to fill out a Survey Monkey but also eliminates a need for even sending your email or texting you on Intercom.
 Clicking on emoji takes less than a minute!